Our curriculum is as simple as ABC

 ASPIRING BELONGING CREATIVE

-We have six driving principles that are the foundations of our curriculum.
+We have five driving principles that are the foundations of our curriculum.
 These are the building bricks that we have used to create our curriculum.

 We have developed a two-year rolling curriculum for each class.
 We have thought carefully about what we are going to teach, when we are going to teach it, how we are going to teach it and why we are going to teach it to our children.
 We feel it is vital that our curriculum is relevant to our children.